Buy a Determination Chinese/Japanese Scroll

 There is no pleasure without pain Scroll

-This Japanese proverb means, "One cannot have pleasure without pain".
+苦は楽の種 is a Japanese proverb that means “One cannot have pleasure without pain.”

 Note: Because this selection contains some special Japanese Hiragana characters, it should be written by a Japanese calligrapher.